 The Gotthard Panorama Express is, in a way, a historical remnant of Switzerland's impressive railroad history

-In the summer of 2016, the Gotthard Base Tunnel, the longest rail tunnel in the world, was inaugurated, thus shortening the journey to Ticino by 20%.
+In the summer of 2016, the Gotthard Base Tunnel, the longest rail tunnel in the world, was inaugurated, shortening the journey to Ticino by 20%.
 Until then, the mountain route was the only way to reach Ticino by train.
-Today, the Gotthard Panorama Express operates on this route and takes its guests through the many helical tunnels and the Gotthard tunnel, which was inaugurated in 1882, to the other side of the Alps.
+Today, the Gotthard Panorama Express operates on this route and takes its guests through the many helical tunnels and the Gotthard tunnel, inaugurated in 1882, to the other side of the Alps.

 In Flüelen the panorama train is waiting for you and continues the journey southwards.
 It climbs over various helical tunnels up to Göschenen, where the old Gotthard tunnel leads to Airolo.
 The special thing about this route is the "Chileli vo Wasse", a small chapel in Wassen, which the train passes three times.